poanetwork/poa-governance-notifications/README.md

     $ cd poagov
     $ cargo build --release

+*Note* `poagov` uses experimental Rust features that are currently only available in Rust version 1.26.0-nightly.
+You can check which version of Rust that you are using, by running:

+    $ rustc --version

+If you are not using Rust 1.26.0-nightly, you can switch to it using:

+    $ rustup default nightly

 # Usage

 Once you have built `poagov`, you can print out the CLI usage by running: